antonioortegajr/idx-code-snippits/results-side-by-side-with-map/README.md

 This CSS is applied in the Custom CSS area while using the Mobile First Results template.

+The results page must also be set to always display a map.

+This can be set in the IDX Broker account.

 This meant as a starter and doesn't respond fully.

 Feel free to adjust and pulls welcome.